 The Constitutional Convention of 1938 Want to Ensure That New Deal Programs Like Public Housing, Aide to Poor Children and Health Care Rights Were In the State's Constitution

-The last significant successful amendment to the New York State constitution took place as a result of the Constitutional convention in 1938.
-This convention had the broad support of New York ’s political leaders including Governor Herbert Lehman, and came at a very different time in the State’s politics.
+The last significant successful amendment to the New York State New York ’s political leaders including Governor Herbert Lehman, and came at a very different time in the State’s politics.
 Both the country and the state were reeling economically from the impact of the Great Depression.
 New York politicians such as Al Smith and Franklin Roosevelt had led the country in instituting social welfare programs to combat the economic depression.
 Former New York labor Commissioner, Frances Perkins had been appointed by President Roosevelt the first woman to become the federal Secretary of Labor where she was designing and implementing the programs of the New Deal. {see A New York Woman Who Deserves to Be on the $20 bill” )The constitutionality of a number of these programs had been questioned by a Conservative Supreme Court.
 Roosevelt and Perkins’ successors in the New York State government wanted to continue their tradition of progressive social welfare programs so that New York would remain a model for the nation in this regard.
-However, concerns were raised that the New York State government too lacked the Constitutional power to carry out these programs.
+However, concerns were raised that the New York State

 The delegates to the New York State Constitution of 1938 thus wanted to make sure that specific programs for low income housing, aid to poor children and medical assistance were explicitly authorized.
 Thus, specific provisions covering such programs by name were incorporated into the Constitution.
 "For example, Article XVII of the Constitution as added by the convention, specifically dealt with "social welfare" and provided for state treatment of persons with "mental disabilities" and for the treatment of prisoners.
 Similarly Article XVIII contains specific provisions permitting the State and its localities to provide low income housing to its citizens, These are not matters specifically discussed in prior constitutions.
 As a result, the current New York State Constitution is seven times longer than the Federal constitution.
 While effectuating an appropriate social purpose, these revisions were criticized thirty years later as unnecessary, since the state had the inherent authority to undertake them anyway